mjkkirschner/DynamoUnfold/README.md

 DynamoUnfold
 ============

-Library for building topology from sets of surfaces and unfolding them using Protogeometry tools in Dynamo
+Library for building topology from sets of surfaces and unfolding them using Protogeometry tools in Dynamo.

-includes References to:
+This project includes references to:

-- DnamoCore
+- DynamoCore
 - Nunit
 - DynamoText
 - Protogeometry